 You are responsible for meeting the terms and conditions of the grant agreement and managing the activity efficiently and effectively.
 You are also required to comply with record keeping, reporting and acquittal requirements as set out in the grant agreement.

-13.2 Responsibilities of the Department of Communications and the Arts
+13.2 Responsibilities of the Office for the Arts

 We will: